Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

-Elegant Crepe Cake Recipe
+Elegant and Easy Crepe Cake Recipe

 This crepe cake recipe is charming, delicious, and deceptively simple!
-This layered beauty is made using my easy crepe recipe (like, toss in a blender and press a button, easy) and then it’s filled with a luscious cream cheese crepe filling.
+This 15-layered beauty is made using my easy crepe recipe (like, toss in a blender and press a button, easy) and then it’s filled with a luscious cream cheese crepe filling.

 Finished with some fresh berries and a dusting of powdered sugar, this impressive and elegant cake is perfect for any occasion from brunch to breakfast, dessert, dinner parties and holidays.

-Why This Recipe Works
+Why I Love This Recipe

 • Delicious and versatile!
-Every bite has the perfect ratio of crepe to filling and no matter what crepe filling flavor you use, this cake will be a hit!
+Every bite has the perfect ratio of crepe cake to filling and no matter what crepe filling flavor you use, this cake will be a hit!

 Recipe Ingredients